Interactive courses overview

 Question: It appears my code was marked as incorrect or had an error but I know it's correct.
 The error message may be wrong.
 Can anyone help me with this?

-Answer: We'd love to improve any errors that you receive and know are actually correct!
-Please reach out to our support team at email@example.com and we'd be happy to take a look!
+Answer: We'd love to improve any errors that you receive and know are actually correct.
+Please email us using the link below and we'd be happy to take a look.

 If you need help, please email firstname.lastname@example.org for 24/7 assistance.